-Fresno peppers have a fabulous intense color and a flattering shape.
+Fresno peppers have a fabulous, intense color and a flattering shape.
 The skin of this chili pepper looks glossy, plump, and smooth.
-Besides that, the luscious green colored stem gives a contrast look that makes them irresistible.
+Besides that, the luscious green colored stem gives a contrasting look that makes them irresistible.

 These Fresno peppers are considered moderately hot chili peppers.
 It tastes and looks similar to jalapeño but greatly differs in the heat profile.
-Meaning, Fresno peppers serve like a wonderful substitute for the jalapeno but with added heat.
+Meaning, that Fresno peppers serve as a wonderful substitute for the jalapeno but with added heat.

 The Scoville heat unit of Fresno pepper

-In the scoville scale, these fresno peppers usually range between 2500-10,000 SHU.
-A rich source for Vitamin B and Vitamin C.
+On the Scoville scale, these fresno peppers usually range between 2500-10,000 SHU.
+A rich source of Vitamin B and Vitamin C.

 To make a comparison the Scoville scale unit of jalapeno is , and the serrano pepper stands between,